-These are delicious and beautiful as you take them all puffed up from the oven.
+These are delicious and beautiful as you take them puffed up from the oven.
 They're a great recipe for brunch or to accompany meat juices.
+They're the American version of Yorkshire pudding, and they can be neutral or flavored, both sweet and savory.

-And it's a very well-deserved title they hold.
-A blender, a few ingredients, and a while later you're taking amazingly tall popovers from your oven.
+A blender, a few ingredients, a very hot oven, and a while later you're taking amazingly tall, golden popovers to the table.

 Metamorphosis like this one is what draws me to baking.
-Such a simple, unassuming-looking thing before it goes into the oven, and then boom… the most incredible result!
+Such a simple, unassuming-looking batter before it goes into the oven, and then wow, the most incredible result!

 Like a soufflé, these little things are a bit temperamental.
 They should go from the oven to the mouth with as little time in between as possible.
-A few minutes later they start deflating a bit and lose their crisp exterior.
+A few minutes later they start slightly deflating and lose their crisp exterior.

 I had mine smeared with butter and honey, a bit of a mess but a delicious one.